 McKevitt, B. C. (2012).
 School psychologists’ knowledge and use of evidence-based, social-emotional learning interventions.
 Contemporary School Psychology, 16, 33-.45.

 Whitcomb, S., & Parisi Damico, D. (2016).
 Strong Start.
 Baltimore, MD: Brookes.

 Zins, J. E., Bloodworth, M. R., Weissberg, R. P., & Walberg, H. J. (2007).
 The Scientific Base Linking Social and Emotional Learning to School Success.
 Journal of Educational & Psychological Consultation, 17, 191-210.

 To cite this work, please use the following citation:

 Lindgren, L. (2016).
-Promoting Social-Emotional Learning Using Strong Start. https://www.socialpublishersfoundation.org/knowledge-base/promoting-social-emotional-learning-using-strong-start/
+Promoting Social-Emotional Learning Using Strong Start.
+Retrieved from https://www.socialpublishersfoundation.org/knowledge_base/promoting-social-emotional-learning-using-strong-start/